paraskuk/chatgptui/README.md

 1. Run the application using the command `uvicorn main:app --reload`.
 2. Navigate to `http://localhost:8000/` on your browser to access the application.
-3. Enter your query in the input field and click on the `Ask` button to generate a response.
+3. Enter your query in the input field and click on the `Submit` button to generate a response.

 ## Note